 Review summary: Nikon D850 vs Sony A7R III

-Arguments in favor of the Nikon D850:
+Advantages of the Nikon D850:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.